agsid/allied-Algo/src/content/projects/ctftc.md

 ## What it does

--  Displays all events with a quick voluntwer sign up adn pics for all events -has an admin page to edit data
+-  Displays all events with a quick voluntwer sign up adn pics for all events
+-  has an admin page to edit data
--a full newsletter sender and contact form
+-  a full newsletter sender and contact form

 ## Tech stack